-Note: Neither working condition fringes nor the minimum fringes are subject to anti-discrimination provisions.
+Neither the working condition fringes nor the minimum fringes are subject to anti-discrimination provisions.
 Only Statutory Benefits.
-Any fringe benefits that do not qualify for exclusion under §132, or any other provision, are taxable for income and employment tax purposes.
+Any fringe benefits that do not qualify for exclusion under §132 or any other provision are taxable for income and employment tax purposes.

 1T).
 The exclusion applies if:

 (1) The employer incurs no substantial cost (including foregone revenue) in providing the service (Reg.
 Section 1.132-2T.);